acknowledge/swiss-food-composition/README.md

 Contribute
 ----------

-We'd love to get contributions from you!
-Don't be shy ;)
+We'd love to get your ideas for any improvement!
+Open an issue ;)